terra-campaigns/hostile/directory/PM/index.md

 ---
 layout: default
-title: Brightside Station
+title: Pacific Metals
-parent: Perdurabo
+parent: Directory
-type: location
+type: faction

-footer_content: Brightside is adapted from the <a href="https://www.drivethrurpg.com/en/product/86468/Hard-Light">Hard Light</a> adventure by Kevin Crawfort, for private use only.
+footer_content: Pacific Metals is adapted from the <a href="https://www.paulelliottbooks.com/hostile.html">Hostile</a> setting books by Paul Elliott from Zozer Games, for private use only.

+scheme:

 ---

 {% include header_directories.md %}
 {% comment %}